Tax Free Savings

 Any type of investment that would be eligible for an RRSP is eligible for a TFSA.
 This would include: savings accounts, term deposits or GICs, mutual funds, stocks and bonds.

-What happens if I contribute more than $5,500 to a TFSA?
+What happens if I contribute more than my contribution limit to a TFSA?

 The Canada Revenue Agency (CRA) will assess a penalty of 1% per month on the amount in excess of your contribution limit.